OfficeDev/office-scripts-docs/docs/resources/power-query-differences.md

 ## Platform dependencies

-Office Scripts is currently only for Excel on the web.
-Power Query is currently only for Excel on Desktop.
+Office Scripts is currently only available for Excel on the web.
+Power Query is currently only available for Excel on Desktop.
 Both can be used through Power Automate, which lets the flow work with Excel workbooks stored in OneDrive.

 ## See also